google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 ## Requesting an experiment

-The FuzzBench service automatically runs experiments that are requested by users once a day.
+The FuzzBench service automatically runs experiments that are requested by users once a day at 12:00 PT (19:00 UTC) .
 If you want the FuzzBench service to run an experiment on specific fuzzers (such as the one you are adding): add an experiment request to [service/experiment-requests.yaml](https://github.com/google/fuzzbench/blob/master/service/experiment-requests.yaml).
 `service/experiment-requests.yaml` explains how to do this.
 After the